moosh3/jerry/README.md

-# DevX
+# Jerry

-DevX is an AI-powered Developer Experience assistant that helps streamline development workflows by integrating JIRA, GitHub, and Slack.
+Jerry is an AI-powered Developer Experience assistant that helps streamline development workflows by integrating JIRA, GitHub, and Slack.
 It acts as a member of your Developer Experience team, handling PR reviews, ticket management, and team communication.

 ## Features